How to get rid of oily hair

 2. Detox Your Locks

-It may well be tempting to load up on wax, mousse and creams to give lank, oily strands some lift and shape.
-However, too much too often can leave your hair feeling flat and looking greasy.
+It may well be tempting to load up on wax, mousse and creams to give oily strands some lift and shape.
+However, too much too often can leave your hair feeling flat.
 The solution?
 A hair detox.
 Using a deep cleansing system, like TRESemmé Cleanse and Replenish Deep Cleansing Shampoo and Conditioner, helps remove build up and residue, restoring your hair's natural vitality.

 3. Choose 'Non-Sticky' Formulas